-Cinque Terre is located on Ligurian coast in Western Italy – you can zoom out on the map below to see its exact location.
+Cinque Terre is located on the Ligurian coast in Western Italy – you can zoom out on the map below to see its exact location.
 The closest big cities are Genoa and Pisa, each about 70-80km (50 miles), 1 hour by car.
-Information below will give you a better idea of how far Cinque Terre is from Rome, Florence, and Milan.
-It is also possible to visit Cinque Terre as a day trip from some of these cities – see below.

-Due to its proximity, a visit to Cinque Terre can easily be combined with that of Tuscany.
+TIP: Due to its proximity, a visit to Cinque Terre can easily be combined with that of Tuscany.
 Here you can read more about the most beautiful towns of Tuscany.
-In one of my previous posts I also shared a sample Tuscany itinerary for one week.
+In one of my previous posts, I also shared a sample Tuscany itinerary for one week.

 The nearest airports for Cinque Terre are in Pisa and Genoa.
 Also Milan and Florence can be good options, especially if you consider renting a car and discovering the other areas as well.

 How to Get to Cinque Terre:

 Below you can find a detailed explanation about the best way to get to Cinque Terre and how to get around.

 The best and fastest way to get to Cinque Terre is by train.
 Every 5terre village has a train station and it has good connections to the big cities like Genoa, Milan, Florence or Pisa.

 The nearest big train station where you will have to change the train if coming from most other towns is in La Spezia.
 From La Spezia, it is just 8 minutes by train to the first Cinque Terre village – Riomaggiore.